gladed/gradle-android-git-version/README.md

 The default baseCode is 0.

 ### hideBranches (list of strings)
-`hideBranches` sets the branches which should *not* be mentioned explicitly when building intermediate versions (that is, versions without a tag).
-This will result in somewhat cleaner intermediate version names.
+`hideBranches` describes which branches which should *not* be mentioned explicitly when building intermediate versions (that is, versions without a tag).
+This will result in cleaner intermediate version names when the branch name is obvious.

 The default hideBranches are `[ 'master', 'release' ]`, meaning that intermediate builds will not show these branch names.

+Note that each element of hideBranches is interpreted as a regex, for example, `[ 'master', 'feature/.*' ]`.

 ### format (string)
 `format` defines the form of the version name.